 Finally, if you want an energy-efficient toilet, look for a pressure-assisted toilet.
 These toilets conserve water by using built-up air pressure rather than gravity to remove water from the toilet tank.
 Note that pressure-assisted toilets require 25 pounds per square inch of pressure in your water lines to run.
 Similarly, power-assisted toilets use an electric motor.
 The motor creates air pressure that removes water and waste.

 Something else to look for is a dual-flush toilet.
 With this toilet, you can conserve water by choosing between a low-water flush for liquid waste and a regular flush for solid waste.

 Addressing your inefficient toilet is one of the best ways to save money on your water bill.
 Testing for leaks, getting your toilet repaired, or choosing a new toilet can save you money in the long-run.
-If your toilet isn’t as energy efficient as you’d like it to be, talk to a plumber from HELP Plumbing, Heating, Cooling and Electric.
+If your toilet isn’t as energy efficient as you’d like it to be, talk to a plumber from HELP Plumbing, Heating, Cooling and Drains.